-1.8.
-Turbine Dewatering Fish Protection Protocols at Chief Joseph & Dworshak Dams
+1.10.
+Chief Joseph & Dworshak Turbine Dewatering Protocols

 The Corps has coordinated and adopted fish protection procedures during turbine dewatering for maintenance at Chief Joseph Dam (Appendix H) and Dworshak Dam (Appendix I).
 While these projects do not have fish passage capabilities, ESA-listed salmon and steelhead are present in the tailrace and may become trapped in the turbine unit draft tube during dewatering.
 The procedures and criteria defined in these Appendices provide fish-protection measures to avoid or minimize impacts on ESA-listed salmonids during turbine dewaterings at these projects.